 Roughly 37% of individuals who abuse alcohol and 53% of drug abusers suffer from at least one mental illness.
 Addiction experts call this a dual diagnosis.
 Dual diagnosis, or co-occurring disorders, occurs when a person is struggling with a mental health disorder alongside an addiction.
 Not addressing mental health disorders or addiction only causes more harm than good.
 Ignoring the issues will not heal them.

 Luckily, addiction experts have developed treatment methods and programs to help fight addiction and help your disorder.
 Programs like Serenity House Detox Florida’s dual diagnosis program help patients address their mental health and addiction all at once.
 Doing this can ensure that you get complete treatment.
 We offer a wide array of treatment options, including:

 - Depression treatment

 There is no need to pick a disorder to treat.
 We can help you with making a full recovery without having to leave the facility.

 Rehab Centers that Treat Co-Occurring Disorders Can Help

-Roughly fifty percent of American adults suffered trauma as children, and depending on the severity of the trauma and the availability of a support network, the effects can last well into adulthood.
+Roughly fifty percent of American adults suffered trauma as children.
+Depending on the severity of the trauma and the availability of a support network, the effects can last well into adulthood.
 In fact, the emotional and mental consequences of trauma, such as depression and anxiety, can worsen over time without treatment.
 Rehab centers that target psychological, co-occurring disorders have the resources to help trauma victims address the root of their addiction.

 You do not have to suffer in silence.
 Despite how alone you may feel, help is always available.
 If you or a loved one is struggling to overcome childhood trauma, therapy could be the answer.
-Call Serenity House Detox at 866.294.5306 to speak to a mental health professional today and get the help that you need.
+Call Serenity House Detox Florida at 866.294.5306, or contact us online to speak to a mental health professional today and get the help that you need.